pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 For more information about support for Jammy stacks, see [About lite and full dependencies](#lite-vs-full) later in this topic.

-> **Note** While upgrading apps to a newer stack, you might encounter the build platform
+> **Note** While upgrading apps to a later stack, you might encounter the build platform
 > erroneously reusing the old build cache.
 If you encounter this issue, delete
 > and recreate the workload in Tanzu Application Platform, or delete and
 > recreate the image in Tanzu Build Service.